-New cancer vaccine approach directly targets dendritic cellsApril 16th, 2014 in Cancer /
+New cancer vaccine approach directly targets dendritic cellsApril 16, 2014 in Medicine & Health / Cancer

 Celldex Therapeutics announced today that final data from its Phase 1 study of CDX-1401 in solid tumors, including long-term patient follow-up, have been published in Science Translational Medicine.
 The data demonstrate robust antibody and T cell responses and evidence of clinical benefit in patients with very advanced cancers and suggest that CDX-1401 may predispose patients to better outcomes on subsequent therapy with checkpoint inhibitors.
 CDX-1401 is an off-the-shelf vaccine consisting of a fully human monoclonal antibody with specificity for the dendritic cell receptor DEC-205 linked to the NY-ESO-1 tumor antigen.
 The vaccine is designed to activate the patient's immune system against cancers that express the tumor marker NY-ESO-1.
 While the function of NY-ESO-1 continues to be explored, references in the literature suggest that its expression might reflect the acquisition of properties that cancers find useful, such as immortality, self-renewal, migratory ability and the capacity to invade.